alobogiron/alobogiron/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=alobogiron)](https://github.com/anuraghazra/github-readme-stats)

-“To learn is not to know; there are the learners and the learned.
+“*To learn is not to know; there are the learners and the learned.
-Memory makes the one, philosophy the others.”
+Memory makes the one, philosophy the others.*”
-― Alexandre Dumas, The Count of Monte Cristo
+― **Alexandre Dumas**, The Count of Monte Cristo